spine-tools/Spine-Toolbox/docs/source/examples/gams_on_hpc.rst

 Running a Spine Toolbox project on an HPC
 -----------------------------------------

+Prerequisites:
+- Access rights to an HPC
+- Apptainer/Singularity as a system package or as a module
+- License file for Gams
+- Spine Toolbox project with a Gams Tool
+- Container file (downloaded `gams.sif` or another .sif file)
+- PuTTY and WinSCP on Windows (optional but recommended)

 1. Download gams.sif
 2. Upload gams.sif to HPC, e.g. to path /jobs/<usename>/sifs/gams.sif
 3. Upload Spine Toolbox project to HPC, e.g. to path /jobs/<username>/projects/<project_name>